nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## FAQ

-Q: On typing and running commands, the error message "XXXX" is shown, what shall I do?
+Q: On typing and running commands, the error message "XXXX" is shown, what should I do?

 A: Please **strictly** follow the command format to avoid such issues.

 --------------------------------------------------------------------------------------------------------------------

-## Command summary
+## Command Summary

 | Feature | Command(s) |
 | ------ | ------ |